GiraffeLars/NonoSharp/README.md

 - Events for cells changing states and the puzzle being solved correctly
 - Generating random uniquely solvable puzzles
 - Loading and saving puzzles to a custom file type
+- Custom solver for Nonogram puzzles
+- Builder to create your own Nonogram puzzles

 ### Documentation
 Documentation for the API is found on this repo's GitHub pages,